How Many Keys Are on a 96% Keyboard? (Layout Details)

 Epomaker TH96

-EPOMAKER TH96 96% Hot Swap RGB 2.4Ghz/Bluetooth 5.0/Wired Gasket Mounted Mechanical Keyboard with South-Facing RGB...
+EPOMAKER TH96 96% Hot Swap RGB 2.4Ghz/Bluetooth 5.0/Wired Gasket Mounted Mechanical Keyboard with South-facing RGB...

 • 【96% Mechanical Gaming Keyboard】Epomaker TH96 is a powerful keyboard packed with functionality in a premium design.
 Thanks to the special structural design, the TH96 feels completely solid due to...